zesinger/libserum/README.md

 width32 contains the width of the 32P frames and width64 the width of 64P frames and newformat=0 if former format file (created with CDMD<3.0.0), > 0 if this is a new format file.

 2. When PinMame sends a frame made of width * height bytes, pass it to `bool Serum_Colorize(UINT8* frame, Serum_Frame* poldframe, Serum_Frame_New* pnewframe);`

 With Serum_Frame is a structure (see "serum-decode.h") that you must have filled before calling, if you use a former version file, or Serum_Frame_New for new format file.

 Former format:

+	- frame received from VPinMame
-	- frame will be modified with the colorized frame (indices to the palette below)
+ 	- you must have allocated fWidth * fHeight UINT8 in Serum_Frame::frame, (fWidth,fHeight) being the dimensions of the frame sent by VPinMame, it will receive the colorized indices of the frame in the palette below
-	- you must have allocated 64*3 bytes in palette, it will receive the palette of the frame
+	- you must have allocated 64*3 UINT8 in Serum_Frame::palette, it will receive the palette of the frame
-	- you must have allocated 8*3 bytes in rotations, it will receive the color rotations for the frame
+	- you must have allocated 8*3 UINT8 in Serum_Frame::rotations, it will receive the color rotations for the frame
-	- triggerID is a pointer to a unsigned int that represent a PuP pack trigger ID to send when this frame is identified (if = 0xffff, no trigger)
+	- triggerID is a pointer to a unsigned int that will receive a PuP pack trigger ID to send when this frame is identified (if = 0xffff, no trigger)

 New format:

-	- if you want the 32P frame (if available in the file) frame32 must be a pointer to an allocated block of 32*width32 (from Serum_Load), if not must be NULL
+	- if you want the 32P frame (if available in the file) frame32 must be a pointer to an allocated block of 32 * width32 (from Serum_Load) UINT16 as RGB565 colors, if not must be NULL
 	- if frame32 is not NULL, width32 must be a pointer to a UINT and will receive the width of the 32P frame.
-If no frame32 is available, width32 will be 0
+If no frame32 is available, width32 will return 0
 	- if frame32 is not NULL and a 32P frame is available, rotations32 must be a pointer to 4*64 UINT16 and will receive the rotations of the frame
-	- if frame32 is not NULL and a 32P frame is available, rotationsinframe32 must be a pointer to 2 * 32*width32 UINT16 and will receive the pixels of the frame with colors that rotate
+	- if frame32 is not NULL and a 32P frame is available, rotationsinframe32 must be a pointer to 2 * (32 * width32) UINT16 and will receive the pixels of the frame with colors that rotate.
+"2 *" as the first UINT16 receives the frame color rotation # and the second, the position in this rotation
 	- same for 64P for all the xxxx64 elements
 	- triggerID is a pointer to a unsigned int that represent a PuP pack trigger ID to send when this frame is identified (if = 0xffff, no trigger)
-	- if (flags & 1) the 32P frame is returned, if (flags & 2) the 64P frame is returned
+	- if (flags & 1) the 32P frame was available and is returned, if (flags & 2) the 64P frame was available and is returned

 3. By default `Serum_Colorize()` will ignore unknown frames and return the last colorized frame instead to remain visible unless a new known/expected frame gets colorized.
 In some cases like for incomplete colorizations or WIP colorization projects this is not the required behavior.